Three Latin American leftist leaders offer asylum to Snowden

 "If we receive a legal request, we will grant asylum," he said.
 Bolivia's Foreign Ministry was not immediately available to comment on whether a formal asylum request had been received.

-It was not clear whether the former U.S. National Security Agency contractor would accept any of the Latin American offers, nor how he would reach the countries if he does.
+It was not immediately clear how Snowden would react to the new offers from Latin America, nor reach the countries if he accepted.

 There are no direct commercial flights between Moscow and Venezuela's capital, Caracas, and the usual route involves changing planes in Havana.
 It is not clear if Cuban authorities would let him transit, however, and there was no sign of Snowden aboard the flight to Havana on Saturday.

-To obtain refugee status in Bolivia, Snowden would have to submit a request to the Bolivian Embassy in Russia and would not have to be physically in Bolivia, said former Foreign Minister Armando Loayza.
-Ecuador, which also backs Snowden, says it could only consider granting him asylum if he made it that country.
+To obtain refugee status in Bolivia, Snowden would have to submit a request to the Bolivian Embassy in Russia and would not have to be physically in Bolivian territory, said former Foreign Minister Armando Loayza.
+Ecuador, which also backs Snowden, has said it could only consider granting asylum once the fugitive landed on Ecuadorean soil.

 Given the dramatic grounding in Vienna of Morales' plane, using European airspace could prove problematic.